Business Broker FAQ

 • Keep both parties steady when fear hits ("Will staff leave?", "Will I inherit hidden debt?", "What about transition?").

-If you can hold uncomfortable money conversations without panic, you’re already 80% ahead of most people.
+If you can hold uncomfortable money conversations without panic, you are already 80% ahead of most people.

 Often yes.
-A lot of small-business exit work is local or regional, but you do not always have to sit in the same city every day.
-You can advise, package, screen buyers, and negotiate via calls, if:
+A lot of small-business exit work is local or regional, but you do not always have to be in the same city every day.
+You can advise, package, screen buyers, and negotiate via calls, provided:

 • You have channels to meet buyers who are actually capable of taking over the business, not just "interested".